|

 David quickly found himself at home in the lazy atmosphere of the

 6th Form block!
+A

 friendship was quickly struck up between the two, based on sport,